My Story

 Scamp “helping” with the editing

-My online course is now established and I have had some lovely feedback from students about how well it works for them.
-It was a lot of work but I am so glad I did it, it was such a good thing for people during the Covid lockdowns and will continue to be available for anyone who wants to learn to draw at home.
+I had some lovely feedback from students about how much they enjoyed it.
+It was a lot of work but I am so glad I did it, it was such a good thing for people during the Covid lockdowns.

 So that is my art journey so far.
 I truly love what I do.
 I love my students and I love teaching.
 I have so many pictures in my head I want to paint/draw.
 I have a wonderful husband who has supported me every step of the way and we are fortunate to live in a beautiful part of the world.
 Our children are all grown up now, and that creative spark that started my passion for drawing and art all those years ago is still as strong as ever!